 SwStr% = Swing and misses / Total pitches

 Sports Info Solutions and PitchFX both track and provide the inputs for this metric and the stat has been publicly accessible for nearly a decade.
 The advent of swinging strike rate was a breakthrough for fantasy baseball analysts and those who project player performances because it was the first time we could begin quantifying how dominant a pitcher was relevant to others in the league.
 As such, swinging strike rate became the best metric we had for predicting and correlating a pitcher's raw strikeout rate.
-Case in point, the correlation between swinging strike rate and strikeout rate for all qualified starting pitchers in 2018 was an impressive 0.75, one of the highest correlations you will see between any two metrics in baseball!
+Case in point, the correlation between swinging strike rate and strikeout rate for all starting pitchers with more than 100 IP in 2019 was an impressive 0.87, one of the highest correlations you will see between any two metrics in baseball!

 So, now that we've established the importance of swinging strike rate, we can begin delving into ways to apply it to your fantasy baseball drafts.
 Given the accessibility of the stat and the strong correlation with strikeout rate, pretty much anyone can target "high strikeout pitchers" and luck into a pitcher who also has a high swinging strike rate.
 So how do we get an edge?

-1) Analyze the data in a way that that's not commonly shown for SwStr% - first half and second half differences.
-By identifying the players that saw a surge (or a decrease) in swinging strike rate in the second half, I surmised that I will be able to better pinpoint the starters who might carry over that change into 2019.
+1) Analyze the data to identify pitches who made year-over-year gains from 2018 to 2019.
+By identifying the players that saw a surge (or a decrease) in swinging strike rate, I surmised that I will be able to better pinpoint the starters who might carry over that change into 2020.

 3) Does the change in swinging strike rate translate to lower in-zone contact (z-contact%)?
 While z-contact% is more of a descriptive stat rather than an indicator stat, it's an important one to measure since it's explaining if the increase in swing and misses is translating to a change in the batted ball result from the at-bat and distinguishes if the increase swing and misses are due to better stuff (i.e. missed bats inside the strikezone) or simply due to players chasing pitches outside of the strikezone because of better movement, etc. The analysis of chase rate (o-swing%) out-of-strikezone contact (o-contact%) each could partially accomplish this goal, as well.